-Likewise, girls worldwide reported being subjected to sexual violence at the hands of their hussaid they had experienced "forced intercourse or other forced sexual acts at some point in their lives.'
+Likewise, girls worldwide reported being subjected to sexual violence at the hands of their husbands and boyfriends.
+One in 10 said they had experienced "forced intercourse or other forced sexual acts at some point in their lives."
 Boys were found to have experienced sexual violence, too, but to a lesser extent.

-In the US, 35 per cent of girls ages 14 to 17, and 20 per cent of boys in the same age range, had experienced such violence.
+In the US, 35 per cent of girls ag-es 14 to 17, and 20 per cent of boys in the same age range, had experienced such violence.

-Separately, an advocacy group called the Watchlist on Children and Armed Conflict issued a report Thursday documenting the recruitment of child soldiers by the militant group Boko Haram in Nigeria and by a civil defence group formed to counter the militants should the global community focus its attention over the next 15 years?
-Health, nutrition and education seem obvious priorities, but surprisingly, there is also a strong case for broadband access to be considered.
-Tripling mobile Internet access from 21 per cent to 60 per cent in developing countries over the next 15 years could make this part of the world \$22 trillion richer.
+Separately, an advocacy group called the Watchlist on Children and Armed Conflict issued a report Thursday documenting the recruit-ment of child soldiers by the militant group Boko Haram in Nigeria and by a civil defence group formed to counter the militants